 Thinking about someone all day isn’t manifestation.
 It’s fixation.

-Stop treating manifestation like remote control
+Stop treating manifestation like a remote control

-A lot of people approach this as if they can mentally override another person’s confusion, disinterest, or inconsistency.
+Some people approach this as if they can mentally override another person’s confusion, disinterest, or inconsistency.
 That’s not spiritual power.
 That’s desperation wearing incense.

 | Old approach | Mature approach |